20 Caves In Slovenia You Gotta See

 This cave is a special one and is also known as the Great Ice Cave.
 Why?
 Because it is full of ice!
 Located in the Trnovo Forest, this cave isn’t for novice visitors, as the lighting isn’t great, but it does have the bonus of being free to enter.

 The cold air is trapped inside from winter, even though in the summer months, the ice stays inside no matter the time of year.
-You will find a lot of flora and fauna here, despite the cold temperatures, particularly on the western wall of the cave.
+Despite the cold temperatures, you will find a lot of flora and fauna here, particularly on the western wall of the cave.
 The area around the cave is a protected nature reserve.

 8. Crna Jama Cave

-Just 3km from Postojna, located in the lush green countryside, you will find Crna Jama.
-This cave is open for tours between June to September daily and joins up further down the line with the primary Postojna cave system.
+Just 3km from Postojna, in the lush green countryside, you will find Crna Jama.
+This cave is open for tours daily from June to September and joins the primary Postojna cave system further down the line.
 The River Pivka runs through the cave, and you will head down to the bottom of a steep drop into the vast cave passage itself.

 The path follows the river through the cave before arriving at a very narrow passage, heading up another tunnel.
 The cave is also known as Black Cave because of the color of the speleothems found inside.
 We should mention that there aren’t many chambers in this cave but one large hallway.